 1. A piece of free opt-in content that’s dead useful for your ideal customer.

-My #1 strategy for building your list with Facebook ads is to leverage a killer piece of free content.
+My #1 strategy for building a large email list with Facebook ads is to leverage a killer piece of free content.
 It’s easy for me to give you my email address in exchange for your video, checklist or guide.
 But the Internet is loud and full of distractions!
 Your free giveaway needs to really wow me if you want to make a lasting impression.

 Killer Piece of Free Content